-We had a fantastic day of indoor racing on Friday, with 30 pupil proudly representing the School at this year’s National Junior Indoor Championship.
+We had a fantastic day of indoor racing, with 30 pupils proudly representing the School at this year’s National Junior Indoor Championship.
 Pupils competed in both individual and relay races, showing great determination and team spirit throughout the event.

 In addition, we had 19 students who represented the School virtually, as they were unable to attend in person due to other school commitments.
 It was brilliant to see such strong participation both on-site and remotely.